Home » Recipes » Breakfast » Skillet Veggie Phyllo Pie

 • Seasonings – Just a dash of salt and pepper are included in the filling.
 Then, we sprinkle sesame seeds on top for a little extra crunch.

-• Cheese – A combination of Mozzarella and Cheddar cheese helps make this recipe extra tasty!
+• Cheese – A combination of mozzarella and cheddar cheese helps make this recipe extra tasty!
 Feel free to use any varieties you like best.
 Just make sure they’re melty once baked.

 • Phyllo Dough – This is usually located in the freezer section of your local grocery store.
 Just make sure it’s thawed completely before you begin!